biocuration/isb-website/Documentation.md

 Since you are going to setup this WordPress site in your local machine you have to extract the folders inside `www` folder of XAPPM server, For this site it will be like this *~/www/isb-website*

-### Step 3: Export database from WPENGIN and import to local machine
+### Step 3: Export database from WPENGINE and import to local machine
 Go to
 https://my.wpengine.com/installs/biocuration/phpmyadmin
 Chose the database named `wp_biocuration` and export it.